harness/developer-hub/docs/feature-flags/ff-sdks/server-sdks/feature-flag-sdks-go-application.md

 ### Configure your HTTP Client

-The SDK has a default HTTP client, however, you can provide your own HTTP client and passing it is as a configuration option.
+The SDK has a default HTTP client, however, you can provide your own HTTP client to the SDK by passing it in as a configuration option.

 For example, the following creates an HTTP client using custom CAs for Harness Self-Managed Enterprise Edition (on premises).